-Let us directly get to the point and see what all we can do in Italy.
+Let us directly get to the point and see what all we must not miss in Italy.
 Both locals and tourists agree that Italy is great for both shopping and sightseeing.
-There are some great gems here that you should not miss.
+There are some great gems here that you should definitely check out.

 Visit the Santa Maria del Fiore and the magnificent Duomo cathedral, which looks like it has been carved from marble.
 But if you want to see the famous Da Vinci fresco “The Last Supper”, you need to book your visit in advance.
 Lines are huge, and visitors can only get inside strictly by appointment.

 Florence, on the other hand, is one of the most popular tourist destinations in the country.
 It has everything you need for a great trip: fascinating sights, cozy hotels, nice architecture, and great tourist infrastructure.